Create your bulk upload spreadsheet

-AdWords location extensions phone
+Google Ads location extensions phone

 Attributes of your business.
 For example, your business might offer Wi-Fi to customers, or have outdoor seating.
 Certain factual attributes (like outdoor seating) are directly editable by you, while subjective attributes (like whether your business is popular with locals) rely on the opinions of Google users who’ve visited your business.

 When you download your spreadsheet, you’ll see one column for each attribute that’s applicable to at least one of the locations in your account.
-Many attributes won’t apply to your business, based on its category or country.
+Many attributes won’t apply to your business, based on its category or country / region.
 If an attribute has a column in your spreadsheet but doesn’t apply to a particular location, you’ll see “[NOT APPLICABLE]” in the corresponding cell.
 There’s no need to remove this value before you re-upload your spreadsheet.

 If you don’t see attribute columns in your spreadsheet, download your locations from your account.
 Your new spreadsheet will include attribute columns.